saywhy2me/Saywhy2me/README.md

 ## Hello!
 I Am Brandon .
 This is my Github.
 For consistency sake I have all of my handles as Saywhy2me 👀

-💾 Computer Engineer At Sacramento State University
+💾 Computer Engineer At Sacramento State University<br/>
-⌨️ Want to pursue hardware manufacturing
+⌨️ Want to pursue hardware manufacturing <br/>
-🍩 I Enjoy Rendering 3d models and Doing Art
+🍩 I Enjoy Rendering 3d models and Doing Art<br/>
-🎻 I like to play the Cello
+🎻 I like to play the Cello<br/>

 # 💻 Tech Stack: